coinflex-exchange/v2/source/includes/_v2_introduction.md

 * Added guidance for maintaining connections

 **2020-07-25**

 * Added GET /v2/publictrades/{marketCode}
 * Added GET /v2/trades/{marketCode}

 **2020-06-16**

 * Added general guidance for getting a login/password to create tokens
 * Updated some addresses for REST API

 **2020-06-15**

 * First beta version of API endpoints.
 Websocket and REST

 # Rate Limit

-CoinFLEX's application programming interface (API) allows our clients to access and control their accounts or view our market data using custom-written software.
+CoinFLEX's APIs allows our clients to access and control their accounts or view our market data using custom-written software.
 To protect the performance of the system, we impose certain limits:

 Type                    |                            Limit|
 ------------------------|---------------------------------|
 Rest API                |                  100 per second |
 Websocket API           |                  200 per second |

-# Session Keep Alive

-To maintain an active WebSocket connection it is imperative to either be subscribed to a channel that pushes data at least once per minute (Depth or Balance) or send a ping to the server once per minute.